 Santa Cruz, Galapagos Islands

 In our constant quest to offer exclusive and exciting immersions in nature, we are pleased to include a unique one-night deluxe camping excursion on select Galapagos adventures.
-Ascending from the sea into the highlands of Santa Cruz, we reach NHA's exclusive Wild Tortoise Camp, perched high on a hillside overlooking the Pacific Ocean.
+Ascending from the sea into the highlands of Santa Cruz, we reach Natural Habitat's exclusive Wild Tortoise Camp, perched high on a hillside overlooking the Pacific Ocean.
 Here amid lush mountains, scalesia forest and volcanic caves—native habitat for wild tortoises—guests enjoy an intimate encounter with nature found nowhere else in the Galapagos.
 The environs around our campsite are home to several dozen giant tortoises, seen at the campsite from June through February.
 During the months of March, April and May the giant tortoises generally move to lower elevations, though a handful sometimes stay at the campsite.
 During these months, we make an excursion to a nearby tortoise reserve for close-up sightings.